Latest Marathon Article

 My experience:

 This time my intention was to qualify for the Boston Marathon.
 For my age group (35-39) it was 3 hr 15 min.
 I practiced for 4 months.
-Fortunately or Unfortunately I had 3 weeks of gap due to home country visit for official Visa formalities which turned into my marraige with Tanuja.
-I was hoping the timing is acheivable though my practiced estimated time was 3 hrs 30min.
-It was cold for 1st 5 miles for me and unfortunately I could not able to get into the carol A where the 3-3:30 timers were supposed to stand in the begining.
+Fortunately or Unfortunately I had 3 weeks of gap due to home country visit for official Visa formalities which turned into my marriage with Tanuja.
+I was hoping the timing is achievable though my practiced estimated time was 3 hrs 30min.
+It was cold for 1st 5 miles for me and unfortunately I could not able to get into the carol A where the 3-3:30 timers were supposed to stand in the beginning.
 I could able to manage to get into carol D which is almost minutes away from the start gun time(7:30am).
-On top of that my Garmin watch suffered due to cloudy wheather for 1st 5 mile.
+On top of that my Garmin watch suffered due to cloudy weather for 1st 5 mile.
 I have to wait till permanent marker to restart the watch to keep me updated for my current pace.
-I finished in 3 hrs 35 min without any damages with 1 pea break and 2 major break of 2 min each for refueling myself with water gatorade and streching.
-Due to cold I felt some pull to my left thai and the break was necessary on the cost of loosing those valuable minutes.
-As usual the last 2-3 miles are painful and it was hurtening since I left the hope since by that time I was fully aware of not completing the timing for Boston qualification.
+I finished in 3 hrs 35 min without any damages with 1 pea break and 2 major break of 2 min each for refueling myself with water gatorade and stretching Due to cold I felt some pull to my left thai and the break was necessary on the cost of loosing those valuable minutes.
+As usual the last 2-3 miles are painful and it was hurting since I left the hope since by that time I was fully aware of not completing the timing for Boston qualification.
 It was just the motivated run which I had planned this time for my club Bhramanti and my

 nephew Aditya whose Birthday is on 12th Oct.

-*** My Best timings on 11th Oct 2009 26.2Miles in 3.35 in Chicago, Chicago Marathon 2008.
+*** My Best timings on 11th Oct 2009 26.2Miles in 3.35 in Chicago Marathon 2009.

 Stood 4th among the Indians as per the Indian's citizen on record